ecmwf/earthkit-transforms/docs/guide/aggregate/temporal.rst

 In addition to the `XXX_reduce` functions, the temporal module also includes several methods which calculate the desired reduction, without the "how" parameter.
-These methods are:
+These methods are wrappers of the `daily_reduce` and `monthly_reduce` methods and are documented in the API reference guide: :doc:`../../_api/transforms/aggregate/temporal/index`:

 - `temporal.daily_mean`
 - `temporal.daily_median`